samsuh/2025-learnings/README.md

 4/21 - watched a townhall meeting for EPF and had a few thoughts.
 Im not sure im technical enough to qualify for EPF, but it's probably where I want to be in terms of committing more to a more technically-minded focus on ethereum. regardless of acceptance into the fellowship I should get through the EPFsg materials and get caught up to speed on technical developments and the ecosystem.
 I started reading vitalik's "potential futures of ethereum" booklet, which is good in conjunction with the EPFsg materials, as more of an overview/overarching vision/direction.

-4/26 - Started Rust course. got through installation and env setup, got through overview of struct, vec, #[derive(Debug)]
+4/26 - Started Rust course.
+4/27 - got through overview of struct, vec, #[derive(Debug)]